thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/SplashKit Tutorials/Documentation/3-Tutorial-Reviews.md

 When doing a tutorial review ensure to do the following:

-- Proof read the tutorial to make sure there are no grammatial errors.
+- Proof read the tutorial to make sure there are no grammatical errors.
 - Ensure the tutorial has the following languages:
   - C# using top level statements only
   - C++